 Visual surveys for WPT are adapted from USGS (2006) and will be supplemented by deployment of artificial basking platforms at survey sites where appropriate (Alvarez 2006).
 The use of basking platforms is an efficient and effective technique that has been shown to substantially increase detection rates (Alvarez 2006).
 Surveys will be conducted at a time of day and under weather conditions when turtles are likely to be basking (e.g., sunny mornings May-July).
 Sites will be initially searched by binoculars from a distance to identify potential basking locations, such as sunlit rocks, logs, exposed banks, and floating vegetation.
 If turtles are observed, the species, number, and relative size of turtles will be recorded.
-The observer will then slowly and quietly approach the site, assume a suitable viewing position, and continue to scan the site for at least 30 minutes, focusing on basking sites and the surrounding water.
+The observer will then slowly and quietly approach the site, assume a suitable viewing position, and continue to scan the site for at least two hours, focusing on basking sites and the surrounding water.
+If turtles of any species are detected at a survey site, the survey will be extended up to one additional hour to obtain behavioral data.
 Splashes of water that may signify a turtle entering the water will be noted.
 The length of time devoted to scanning each site will be recorded; and the locations of turtle sightings and possible evidence of turtles, including splashes, and locations where photographs are taken will be marked on a sketch of the site.
 Observers will also identify locations where the addition of artificial basking platforms may increase the likelihood of turtle detections.
 Artificial basking platforms will be placed at survey sites in suitable open water areas where potential basking substrates are scarce or obscured by vegetation.
 Each floating platform will consist of a rectangular wood board or cellular polystyrene (Styrofoam) panel covered with artificial grass ("astro-turf"); additional floatation at one end; and a tethered concrete anchor (Alvarez 2006).
 Platforms will be left in place for 5-7 days to allow turtles to become acclimated and adopt platforms for basking.
 Sites will then be surveyed again for basking turtles.